Skip to main content

 Firstly, let’s assign a material to the ’Walls’ layer.
 Select the ’Gypsum’ tag and select the “13 mm Gypsum/Plaster board on frame, 100 mm mineral wool behind” material.
 You can also use the search bar to find it.

-Click on ’Assign’ to assign the material to the wall.
+Click on the ’+’ icon to assign the material to the wall.

 Material assigned

 The wall has now been assigned a material.
 A default scattering coefficient of 0.15 has also been assigned.
-The default scattering values should cover a broad range of applications but we recommend to evaluate and adjust them on a case by case basis as explained here.
+The default scattering values should cover a broad range of applications but we recommend evaluating and adjusting them on a case-by-case basis as explained in the scattering best practices guide.

 For this tutorial we recommend assigning the following materials on each layer: